-She has designed an exclusive new range of wall pieces, including lighting and mirrors, for the retail market: see the Products section for examples of these innovative designs.
+She has designed an exclusive new range of wall pieces, including innovating lighting and mirrors designs for the retail market.

 “The nature of my work is primarily figurative.
 I work in a variety of materials both in 2 and 3 dimensions.
 There is an autobiographical element to my work, often in the form of visual diaries.
 The images are an emotional expression of situations, events and experiences.
 Drawing is an integral part of my work and is further explored in the form of paper cutting, a traditional technique widely practiced in Indian and in many other parts of the world.

 The Indian Folk Art tradition has been a great source of inspiration for me.
 Its celebration of daily life and ritual, the interaction of humans and animals, and the reverence of all life form are qualities I find very attractive.
 Its decorative and stylistic use of line, form and pattern has evolved from a close study of natural life and form.
 For me there is a very strong sense of belonging and sharing these values.